lindsey-lansford/README-generator/README.md

 ## Installation

-To install this application, you will need to clone the repo and install the inquirer module by entering ==`npm install inquirer`== into the command-line.
-If you want to learn more about the inquirer pkg, [click here](https://www.npmjs.com/package/inquirer).
+To install this application, you will need to clone the repo and install the inquirer module by entering `npm install inquirer` into the command-line.

+>_If you want to learn more about the inquirer pkg, [click here](https://www.npmjs.com/package/inquirer)._

 ## Usage